Hashim1999164/w540efi/README.md

 What's not Working?

-Brightness else Everything Works Fine!
+Brightness Control and Nvidia else Everything Works Fine!

+What's Working?

+Everything Except Brightness Control and Nvidia.

+Need to make a bootable USB For Mac OS Big Sur and replace †he efi Folder with this one (This EFI Was Tested on 11.3.1 Big Sur)